Neocreb/frontend-eloity-unified-ecosys/ENHANCED_VIDEO_FEATURES.md

 - Advanced AI moderation
 - Edge computing for global performance

-This enhanced video platform positions Softchat as a comprehensive social media solution with cutting-edge video capabilities, rivaling the best-in-class platforms while maintaining the unique features that make Softchat special.
+This enhanced video platform positions Eloity as a comprehensive social media solution with cutting-edge video capabilities, rivaling the best-in-class platforms while maintaining the unique features that make Eloity special.